tardisgallifrey/neovim_dave/README.md

 I added a new feature.
 It is `create-maven-project`.
 It harnesses Maven's archetype:generate feature to start up a new Java project in a folder of your choice.
 It will also produce an executable `jar` file out of the box.
 Just build with `mvn clean compile assembly:single`.

+### kotlin project generation

+I was going to do this with maven, but I don't understand kotlin/maven well yet.
+This works much simpler.
+It uses `kotlinc` with switches to build to a `jar` file in the `target` folder.
+It is `create-kotlin-project`.
+Copy it to your `/home/username/bin` folder and make sure that is on your path.

+There is a build script `KotlinCompile` in the project root folder that will compile and build the `jar` file.

 ### may be maintained from time to time, but maybe not.